Introduction

-Sodium’s gotten a lot of flack over the years.
-For fifty years or more, we’ve been told to reduce sodium intake for lower blood pressure and lower cardiovascular risk factors overall.
+Sodium has gotten a lot of flack over the years.
+For fifty years or more, we’ve been told to reduce our sodium intake for lower blood pressure and lower overall cardiovascular risk factors.
 However, the world of nutrition is a little more nuanced than that and these types of blanket recommendations almost never pan out for everyone.

-- What does the weight of the data about sodium and blood pressure say?
+- What does the data about sodium and blood pressure say?

 - What could make someone susceptible to salt-sensitive hypertension?

-- How to figure out how much sodium to actually take in.
+- How to figure out how much sodium should you have daily?

 Since this is a lengthier post, I’ll provide a summary first.